tvannoy/intro-to-git/slides.md

 - *both at the same time*: `git switch -c <branch-name>`

 ---
-layout: statement
----

 # Exercise

-1. create a branch called `my-first-branch` and switch to it
+1. create a branch called `cool-feature` and switch to it
-2. add `hello from my-first-branch` to your `README.md`
+2. add `hello from cool-feature branch` to your `README.md`

 ---